LianjiaTech/BELLE/README_en.md

 3. Needs improvements on reasoning and coding.

 Since the model still has its limitations, we require developers only use the open-sourced code, data, model and any other artifacts generated via this project for research purposes.
 Commercial use and other potential harmful use cases are not allowed.

+This project is only allowed to be used in research purposes only.
+The project owners and contributors shall not be held responsible for any damage or loss caused by using this project (including but not limited to data, model or code).
+Please refert to our [disclaimer](https://github.com/LianjiaTech/BELLE/blob/main/DISCLAIMER) for details.

 <br/>